 PDF download Download Article

-Rediscover the cards that earned you major cool points on the playground
+Yu-Gi-Oh expert Ashton Wu shares some of the coolest monster, spell, and trap cards that earned you major points on the playground

 PDF download Download Article

 Yu-Gi-Oh fans: ready for a trip down memory lane?
 With the sheer number of Yu-Gi-Oh cards out there today, it’s hard to narrow down the greatest “icons” out of the bunch—but we’ve done just that!
-In this article, we’ll take a look at some of the coolest classic Yu-Gi-Oh cards that are still remembered fondly (and tell you why exactly they’re so great).
+In this article, wikiHow partnered with a Yu-Gi-Oh expert to take a look at some of the coolest classic Yu-Gi-Oh cards that are still remembered fondly.
 If you played the game back in the day, you might recall some of them, too.
-Either way, let’s dive into this comprehensive list of 25 Yu-Gi-Oh cards with incredibly cool effects and powers!
+Either way, let’s dive into this comprehensive list of 25 Yu-Gi-Oh cards with incredibly cool effects and powers (and why exactly they’re so great)!

 1